Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 Bluehost has made some astronomical improvements to their load times since the last time I reviewed their services.

-Now, they are the third fastest host that has been reviewed on this website with a load time average of 419 ms.
+They are now the third fastest host that has been reviewed on this website with an average load time of 419 ms.

 Last 8 month average load times: